sifat-ur-rahman/basic-typescript-problem/README.md

 3. Handling asynchronous operations in TypeScript: .\
  async-await is easily handle asynchronous operations in Javascript and Typescript.
 It's has sample errors handler try-catch block.
 It's more readable and less error compared to nested callbacks and promise.

+4. TypeScript enums: .\
+ Enums are special types that allow you to define a set of named constant.It's make more readable code and provide type safety.